KodrAus/KodrAus.github.io/_posts/2022-02-15-whats-up-with-rusts-trait-objects.markdown

 Since trait objects are themselves unsized you need to pass them using a suitable container.
 Since containers tend to carry ownership semantics with them you now need to make additional decisions on behalf of your callers.
 That's why our example `dyn_trait` accepts `&dyn Input` instead of just `dyn Input`, and produces `Box<dyn Output>` instead of just `dyn Output`.
 It's also why the issue with casting `str` is so significant.
 That `'a` lifetime might be _really_ important, and not being able to retain it could bring your whole lifetime sandcastle crashing down.

-While we're also looking at `impl Trait`, another quirk is comes from adding additional bounds to a `dyn Trait`.
+While we're also looking at `impl Trait`, another quirk comes from adding additional bounds to a `dyn Trait`.
 With `impl Trait` you could write:

 ```rust
 fn impl_trait(i: impl Input + Debug) -> impl Output {}